jcjohnson/densecap/README.md

 If you have a powerful GPU, then the DenseCap model is fast enough to run in real-time.
 We provide two demos to allow you to run DenseCap on frames from a webcam.

+### Single-machine demo
-**Single-machine demo**: If you have a single machine with both a webcam and a powerful GPU, then you can use this demo to run DenseCap in real time at up to 10 frames per second.
+If you have a single machine with both a webcam and a powerful GPU, then you can use this demo to run DenseCap in real time at up to 10 frames per second.
 This demo depends on a few extra Lua packages: